Skip to Content

 Why Do I Need a Will?

-The short answer: yes.
-Many people think they don’t have anything to leave, but without a will your assets are distributed through the probate process through intestacy laws.
+Many people think they don’t have anything to leave, but without a Last Will and Testament your assets are distributed through the probate process through intestacy laws.

 If a person dies intestate, Texas law will determine who your beneficiaries are and how much each will receive.
 Intestacy law may not align with your last wishes, and usually requires more expensive and complicated probate proceedings.
 If you have a valid will you can ensure your assets pass according to your wishes.